Flank/flank-dashboard/readme.md

 ![Concept map](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/software-platform/monorepo/readme_update/concept_map.puml)

-# Getting started with Metrics :books:
+# Getting started with Metrics :beginner:
 The project is full of documents explaining different aspects and solutions used within Metrics.
 Reading all of this massive documentation is not an easy task and requires a lot of time and patience.
 To get yourself ready for joining Metrics and to understand all of its basic approaches, we collected the very common documents that may help with a newcomer's first steps.

 The following list is a base and stands for an introduction to the project, solutions it involves, and the philosophy of its development: